 “I can never sleep more than three hours at a time!
 It affects everything — breathing, fatigue, mood!” another member lamented.

-Studies show people with heart failure and sleep apnea can improve their sleep with the use of continuous positive air pressure — or CPAP — devices.
+Studies show people with heart failure and sleep apnea can improve their sleep with the use of continuous positive airway pressure — or CPAP — devices.
 “I use the CPAP with oxygen because of my PAH,” wrote one member.
 “I can’t sleep without it.”

 Sometimes, it’s just too hard to keep up with plans with friends or family members when living with PAH.
 Members of myPHteam have shared pulmonary hypertension self-care tips to help avoid taking on too much.